mozilla/elasticutils/docs/django.rst

 =============

-The `get_es()` in the Django contrib will use Django settings listed above to build the ElasticSearch object.
+The `get_es()` in the Django contrib will use Django settings listed above to build the pyelasticsearch ElasticSearch object.

 Using with Django ORM models